Zondax/filecoin-signing-tools/docs/index.md

  * Rust
  * Javascript (pure javascript and wasm)

-Notes: The pure javascript implementaion is less complete than the rust and wasm one.
+Notes: The pure Javascript implementation is less complete than the Rust and Wasm one.

 Examples: